attiimaster/ForRedditToGo/README.md

 ##### Features that could make sense:
  - save threads
+ - vote
+ - comment (although the app really is for situations when you do not want to look at your phone)

 Notes for self:
-Home, Sub, Search are redundant: each has handleSort, that is like the componentDidMount function
+Home, Sub, Search are redundant: each has handleSort, that is similar to the componentDidMount function

 Link: https://attiimaster.github.io/ForRedditToGo